 Common causes of infertility of men are:

-The tests and questions the team at Comprehensive Women’s Health administer help Dr. Powell or Dr. Lee determine the cause of your infertility and recommend the best treatment for your situation.
+The tests and questions the team at Comprehensive Women’s Health administer help Dr. Powell will determine the cause of your infertility and recommend the best treatment for your situation.

-When you meet with Dr. Powell or Dr. Lee during your scheduled appointment, they ask you questions about how long you have been trying to conceive, if you are trying different conception methods, and a full medical history for both you and your partner.
+When you meet with Dr. Powell during your scheduled appointment, they ask you questions about how long you have been trying to conceive, if you are trying different conception methods, and a full medical history for both you and your partner.
 They may order an ultrasound, semen analysis, and blood work for more information.
-After they gather the information from the workup, Dr. Lee or Dr. Powell explain your results.
+After they gather the information from the workup, Dr. Powell explains your results.

 Infertility is treatable.
 In most cases, the first treatment option is education.
 The more information you are given about the conception process, the more you can be a part of the team in fighting infertility.
-Dr. Powell or Dr. Lee offer other suggestions in addition to education.
+Dr. Powell will offer other suggestions in addition to education.
 Medications for ovulation and artificial insemination are another set of options.

 Before giving up on your dream of having children, schedule an appointment at Comprehensive Women’s Health in Birmingham or Oxford, Michigan.
-Call Dr. Lee or Dr. Powell for available appointment times, or book your appointment online today.
+Call Dr. Powell for available appointment times, or book your appointment online today.